laserpants/trombone/docs/non-sql-routes.rst

     < HTTP/1.1 200
     < Allow: 'GET,POST,OPTIONS'
     < Content-Type: application/json; charset=utf-8
-    {"GET":{"description":"Retreive a list of all customers."},"POST":{"description":"Create a new customer."}}
+    {"GET":{"description":"Retreive a list of all customers."},
+     "POST":{"description":"Create a new customer."}}